thegreenwebfoundation/admin-portal/docs/deployment.md

 See `deploy.yml` and `deploy-workers.yml`, for more information.

-Assumign you have ssh access set up for the correct servers, you deploy  with the following command:
+Assuming you have ssh access set up for the correct servers, you deploy with the following command:

 ```
 ansible-playbook -i ansible/inventories/prod.yml ./ansible/deploy.yml
 ```

 Alternatively, merging code into master triggers the same ansible script via github actions.

 ### how our web servers are deployed